 Many cancer patients depend on blood and platelet transfusions to help them regain their strength, fight infections, and recover from cancer treatment.
 By donating your blood or platelets, you will be helping patients fight against their cancer.Back to top

 Donors must be in good general health, be 17 to 75 years old, and weigh at least 110 pounds.
 However, there are certain exceptions to these guidelines.
 If you are 76 or older, you may still donate blood or platelets if you have written approval from your doctor dated within six months of your donation.
 If you are 16 years old, you may donate blood if you have a consent form signed by your parent or legal guardian.
 Consent forms are available by calling the Blood Donor Program, 212-639-8177.

 You must wait a minimum of 56 days between whole blood donations.
-You must wait at least 72 hours after donating blood before you can donate platelets.
+You must wait at least seven days after donating blood before you can donate platelets.
 After an automated double red cell collection, you must wait 112 days before donating again.

 You can donate platelets once in a seven-day period and up to 24 times a year.
-You must wait at least 72 hours after donating platelets before donating whole blood.
+You must wait at least seven days after donating platelets before donating whole blood.
 After an automated double red cell collection, you must wait 112 days before donating again.

 Memorial Sloan Kettering Cancer Center

 1250 First Avenue